dux/aspect/README.md

 ### About

-Simple helper that reads attributes assigned to ruby methods, similar like python function decorators.
+Simple helper that reads attributes assigned to ruby methods, similar to python function decorators.

-If you have file root_controller.rb
+If you have file called root_controller.rb

 	class RootController < ApplicationController